rhyolight/numenta-web/packages/numenta.com/pages/events/2017/11/16/jeff-hawkins-uc-berkeley.md

 brief:
 date: 2017/11/16
 event:
   what: "Have We Missed Most of What the Neocortex Does?
-Allocentric Location as the Basis of Perception"
+Allocentric Location as the Basis of Perception – Invited Talk"
   when:
     begin: 2017/11/16 12:00
-    end: 2017/11/16
+    end:
   where:
-    desc: 560 Evans Hall at University of California, Berkeley
+    desc: 560 Evans Hall </br> University of California, Berkeley
     city: Berkeley
     state: CA
     country: USA